studzin-sky/studzin-sky/README.md

 - 👋 Hi, I’m @studzin-sky
 - 👀 I’m interested in fun activities.
-Swimming?
-Yes.
+Excersising?
+Something new but hell yes.
 Cars?
 Yes.
 Dining?
 Yes.
 Pokemon?
 Of Course!
 - 🌱 I’m currently learning React, TypeScript and Redux.
 - 💞️ I’m looking to collaborate on some interesting projects where I could take some knowledge out of it.
 - 📫 How to reach me @studzinsky on ig, here (obvs) and maybe e-mail: the.stucc@gmail.com <✌️>